-During the fermentation, the total nitrogen content changed improperly, without the clear pattern in relation to the fermentation temperature or the initial total sugars content.
+During the fermentation, the total nitrogen content changed improperly, without a clear pattern concerning the fermentation temperature or the initial total sugar content.
 Despite that, samples with 7% of initial total reducing sugars produced at 25 °C showed a linear increase in content during the fermentation.
-This trend and decrease in values, respectively, was established for products with 5 and 3% of initial total reducing sugars after six and three days of the process, with the decrease in fermentation temperature.
-The highest value was established for the kombucha product obtained at 25 °C that contained 5% of the initial total sugars content, after nine days of the process (480 mg/L), which was only sample with higher nitrogen content than initial medium.
-The lowest value was measured after six days of fermentation at 30 °C with 3% of initial total reducing sugars content (40.79 mg/L).
-Research conducted by [40] suggested that nitrogen content control was crucial for the metabolism of nitrogen by yeasts.
+This trend and decrease in values, respectively, were established for products with 5% and 3% of initial total reducing sugars after six and three days of the process, with the decrease in fermentation temperature.
+The highest value was established for the kombucha product obtained at 25 °C that contained 5% of the initial total sugar content, after nine days of the process (480 mg/L), which was the only sample with higher nitrogen content than the initial medium.
+The lowest value was measured after six days of fermentation at 30 °C with 3% of the initial total reducing sugar content (40.8 mg/L).
+Mendes-Ferreira et al. [40] suggested that nitrogen content control was crucial for the metabolism of nitrogen by yeasts.

-The increase in nitrogen content during fermentation compared to the initial fermentation medium is a consequence of the growth of microorganisms, bacteria and yeasts during cultivation, which is very intensive.
-This is confirmed by the previously published results, which indicate a much higher biomass growth of winery effluent kombucha compared to the traditional, substrate with black tea kombucha [32].
+The increase in nitrogen content during fermentation compared to the initial fermentation medium is a consequence of the growth of yeasts microorganisms, bacteria, and cultivation, which is very intensive.
+This is confirmed by the previously published results, which indicate a much higher biomass growth of winery effluent kombucha compared to the traditional, black tea kombucha [32].
 The above facts indicate that kombucha cultivated on winery effluent uses relatively small amounts of nitrogen for its growth and metabolism.
-Food waste can be a source of significant amount of nitrogen (2-15 g/L) and phosphorus (0.5-1 g/L) and therefore be used in value-added products production [33], such as kombucha.
+Food waste can be a source of significant amounts of nitrogen (2-15 g/L) and phosphorus (0.5-1 g/L) and therefore be used in value-added products production [33], such as kombucha.
 Also, microorganisms use nitrogen to produce different types of biofuels [33].

-Modelling of residual total nitrogen content in kombucha beverages on winery effluent after three days of fermentation Results of the ANOVA analysis of variance, regression equation coefficients and their p-values were presented in Table 2.
-Results measured for the residual total nitrogen content after three days of kombucha fermentation were modelled by response surface methodology (Figure 1b).
-The model showed excellent reliability and it can be regarded that it had completely described the system, at a confidence interval of 95% and a very high F-value (1483.773) (Table 2).
+Modelling of residual total nitrogen content in kombucha beverages on winery effluent after three days of fermentation

+Results of the ANOVA analysis of variance, regression equation coefficients, and their p-values were presented in Table 2.
+Results measured for the residual total nitrogen content after three days of kombucha fermentation were modeled by response